isomerpages/enterprisesg-switch/example-resource/events/_posts/2021-07-19-post-812-nov-2021-or-switch-2021-flagship-festival.md

 #### Embark on a year-long calendar of events and community check-ins

-SWITCH 2021 will feature a year-long innovation journey where the Global-Asia innovation ecosystem meets to discuss and collaborate on the most innovative trends and business opportunities.
+SWITCH 2021 will feature a year-long innovation journey where the Global and Asia innovation ecosystems meet to discuss and collaborate on the most innovative trends and business opportunities.
 Get your **SWITCH Pass** today and unlock an unparalleled networking and conference experience throughout the year, leading up to and after the flagship **SWITCH 2021** festival in November.

 The first event hosted on the SWITCH Platform will be **SG Innovation Community Day 2021**.
 [Click here](/events/sg-innovation-community-day-2021) to learn more.